DyogenIBENS/FishComparativeAtlas/README.md

 ## Usage

-All dependencies are listed in `envs/fish_atlas.yaml` and include mainly snakemake, ete3, matpotlib and seaborn.
+All dependencies are listed in `envs/fish_atlas.yaml` and include mainly python 3.6, snakemake, ete3, matpotlib and seaborn.
 You can install the dependencies directly with conda, as explained below, or manually install the packages listed in `envs/fish_atlas.yaml` before running FishAtlas.

 ### FishAtlas on example data